 Colonel Smith realized this would not be an easy set of meetings at the Pentagon.
-Despite the importance of combat uniform camouflage, efforts to change camouflage face the challenges that all programs within the DoD face: a complex, bureaucratic defense acquisition institution (refer to Appendix 3 for a description of the defense acquisition institution).
+Despite the importance of combat uniform camouflage, efforts to change camouflage face the challenges that all programs within the DoD face: a complex, bureaucratic defense acquisition institution (Mortlock, 2016).
 Any decision to change Army camouflage crosses multiple chains of command with different decision-makers because it affects both uniforms and equipment.
-Uniform changes are approved by the CSA and sometimes the SecArmy, if there is intense congressional, public, or media interest-after an approval recommendation from the Army Uniform Board.
-But camouflage also goes on organizational clothing and individual equipment (OCIE), and each piece of soldier kit (cold weather clothing, rucksacks, weapons, bags for night vision sights, etc.) may have a different program decision-maker-either a program executive officer or the Army Acquisition Executive (AAE), depending on the acquisition category.
+Uniform changes are approved by the chief of staff of the Army (CSA)-and sometimes the secretary of the Army (SecArmy), if there is intense congressional, public, or media interest-after an approval recommendation from the Army Uniform Board.
+But camouflage also goes on organizational clothing and individual equipment (OCIE), and each piece of soldier kit (cold weather clothing, rucksacks, weapons, bags for night vision sights, etc.) may have a different program decision-maker-either a program executive officer or the Army acquisition executive (AAE), depending on the acquisition category.
 Colonel Smith labored over how to pull together this information into a decision and what recommendation he would make when invariably asked by Army senior leaders.
 What should the Army decide?